 The SSE Hydro will be known to many Scots as the principle concert arena in the country, and this 12,500 seat venue is viewed as one of the top arenas in the world, ranking third in the Pollstar Top 100 global arenas and number 1 in the Billboard arena charts.

-The Main Building quickly gained the nickname of ‘the big red shed’ when it opened in 1985, due to the decision to paint it like a giant red warehouse, however, it has since been painted a rather less glamorous grey.
+The Main Building quickly gained the nickname of ‘the big red shed’ when it opened in 1985 due to the rather strange decision to paint it like a giant red warehouse, however, it’s since been painted a rather less glamorous grey.
 Even so, the Main Building was receiving over 1.5 million visitors from the first year that it opened and promptly planted itself in history as officially Scotland’s most-visited venue.

 Today the SECC is just one of many must-see attractions if you head towards the River Clyde during your visit to Scotland’s largest city, with the Science Centre and Riverside Museum (amongst others), all within easy walking distance.